 As can be seen from the existing literature, archaeological and ethnographic materials, the Arabian breed of horse has been imported to Georgia since the early years, as well as the Circassian and Kabardian horses.

 The history of horse riding in Georgia has been going on since the distant past.
 Surrounded by enemies, the Georgian people always attached great importance to cavalry training as a means of mastering human valor, courage, endurance and fighting ability.
 A defender/ warrior/ rider was trained by training on a horse.

 Georgian people created and developed horse riding and the culture of equestrian sports for centuries.

-In historical documents, we find a description of the Georgian horse, from which it can be seen that it was beautiful, strong, energetic and fast.
+Georgian Kings used expansive horses, in historical documents, we find a description of the Georgian horse, from which it can be seen that it was beautiful, strong, energetic and fast.
 As a result of the archeological excavations, individual items of horse armor of the Bronze Age have been discovered.